FreeRTOS/FreeRTOS/FreeRTOS/Test/Target/boards/pico/README.md

 ## The SMP On Target Test Application

 The SMP On Target Test is used to verify kernel behavior with SMP(FreeRTOS symmetric multiprocessing) enabled.
 Each test case verifies different scenarios on SMP.
+And the configurations for FreeRTOS are changed based on test cases, which means it needs several images to test.
-To avoid impacting between different test cases, it uses individual images for each test case.
-Which means it has serveral images for every test case.
+To simplify the framework and to debug easily, the test framework uses individual images for each test case.
 Each test case has its own [test_runners](./tests/smp/).
 The SMP On Target Test uses only one tile to run the test and keep the other tile in idle.